Ninjadini/Neuro/Docs/AI/unity.md

 free, repoints every `Reference<>` in the data, renames the file and saves everything it touched.
 Undo moves the id back and repoints the other items again.

+The RefId box in `NeuroEditorItemElement` is the one path that moves an id (`TryChangeRefId`).
+If a custom drawer writes `RefId` on the drawn object directly, the item element notices on the next value change, puts the old id back and routes the request through that same confirm-and-rename flow, so the table, the file name and undo never disagree with the object. `NeuroObjectInspector` itself has no id guard.

 The confirmation offers `Change & update assets` as well as `Change data only`.
 The asset sweep walks every prefab, ScriptableObject and scene under `Assets/` for `Reference<>` fields holding the old id and repoints those too, saving what it changed.
 It runs after the data change is committed, is **not**